Intra-University Transfers, Probation, Dismissal, Withdrawal

 Dismissal from a college because of poor academic performance constitutes dismissal from the university.
 Nonetheless, a dismissed student whose grade point average qualifies him or her for admission to another college at WSU may apply to the exceptions committee of that college.

 Students encountering special problems during a semester may voluntarily withdraw from their classes during the first 10 weeks of a regular semester or the first five weeks of an eight-week summer session and have a W recorded for the course(s).
-After the official drop deadline (which is posted in the semester calendar each semester), students may withdraw from one or more courses with a W only if they petition the deans of their colleges and if their petitions are approved.
-Without that approval, a late withdrawal is considered an F. Any late withdrawal results in a W on the academic record/transcript.
-Course expungement (removal from transcript) is not allowed.
+After the official withdrawal deadline (which is posted in the semester calendar each semester), students may withdraw from one or more courses with a W only if they petition the deans of their colleges and if their petitions are approved.
+Any approved late withdrawal results in a W on the academic record/transcript.
+Without that approval, a late withdrawal is considered an F. Course expungement (removal from transcript) is not allowed.

 Students are advised to consult with their course instructors and academic advisors before initiating withdrawal procedures.
 Procedures for withdrawing from a class can be acquired from the student’s college or school office or the registrar’s office in Jardine Hall.